 This volume will be a hefty softcover book, A4 size, with about 300pp.
 This is why the postage is so much.
 Sorry, but the package will weigh over a kilo.

 NB: There will be something extra sent with all direct orders.

 As with all the releases on Fourth Dimension (and related), it will be distributed by Cargo.
 The RRP will be £25.00 but the book can be pre-ordered direct for £18.50 plus shipping.
-It will be published in early 2019 and represents the first such venture for the label.
+It will be published in summer 2019 and represents the first such venture for the label.